JohnBinford/AppleWood-Pointe/Documents/Download.md

 ## Documentation for the Workshop
 #### Note!
-- This free website has no ONLINE viewer for PDF Documents, so you must download them.
+- Some Browsers have  NO INLINE viewer for PDF Documents, or have "security settings" that prevent inline viewing (in your browser's window) - from certain websites.
+So you must download them blind sometimes.
+  - John B. has three computers that show the PDF, but his favorite does not!
 - Just click one of the links below.
   - You will see a new preview page.
     - If you see a "spinning" circle in the middle of the page or an empty looking page instead of a preview, ignore it and continue.
   - Click the DOWNLOAD "box" on the right.